joecampo/retro-sdk.io/events.md

 ```

 ## .logged.on
-Sent once authentication with the Re-AOL server is complete.
+Sent once authentication with the P3OL server is complete.
 * TypeScript: `Events.LOGGED_ON`
 * String: `.logged.in`
 ### Response